Universal-Game-Models/Unity-SDK/README.md

 # UGA SDK
-An SDK with tools for creators and game developers
+An Unity SDK with tools for game developers to load UGA assets from players wallets and implement pre-built or custom functionality them.

-# Creators
-Creators can use this SDK to easily package their creations to be turned into UGA assets

-# Developers
-Developers can integrate loading these assets from a player connected wallet.